smhanov/syzgydb/README.md

   - **`limit`**: Limits the number of records returned in the response.
 Useful for paginating results.
   - **`offset`**: Skips the specified number of records before starting to return results.
 Used in conjunction with `limit` for pagination.
   - **`precision`**: Specifies the search precision.
 Defaults to "medium".
 Set to "exact" to perform an exhaustive search of all points.
   - **`filter`**: A string containing a query filter expression.
 This allows for additional filtering of results based on metadata fields.
+See the [Query Filter Language](#query-filter-language) section for more details.

  **Example `curl`**:
   ```bash